Save up to $500 * on Water Heaters

 The more fuel it wastes, the lower the EF rating.
 A high EF rating means the water heater is exceptionally energy efficient.
 Energy Factors for modern tankless water heaters can range from .64 to .91, and even as high as .99 for electric models.
 These ratings are higher than typical EF ratings for standard tank heaters.

-Central Pennsylvania’s Tankless Water Heater Installers
+Elizabethtown’s Tankless Water Heater Installers

 We can also talk through your home’s hot water needs to help you determine if you should get a tankless water heater and if you need an electric, gas, or tankless water heater in your home.
 Not all tankless water heaters are created equal, so it’s helpful to learn more about which water heating option is best for your family.
 Home Climates sells and services both gas and electric tankless water heaters to fit almost any budget.